darktable-org/dtdocs/content/contributing/translations-setup.md

 It requires one of the three arguments.

 `--no-translations`
 : Generates POT and PO files (`po/content.pot` and `po/content.{lang}.po`) from the source .md files (`content/*.md`).
 Does *not* produce any translated output files.
 New or changed strings from the source files are pulled into the POT/PO files, but no `*.{lang}.md` files are created.
-This is used after updates to the English source files to prepare the POT and PO files for weblate.
+This is used after updates to the English source files to prepare the POT and PO files for Weblate.

 `--no-update`
 : Generates the translated Markdown files from the existing PO files, without updating the POT/PO files.
 This means the source files (`content/*.md`) are not re-read; existing translations are rendered directly into localized `.{lang}.md` files.